 It was around four years ago when I first moved here to Switzerland and I was full of dreams for my new life.
 I had found a job before I came – or so I thought.
 The crisis arrived in Europe and then Swiss employers decided to stop employing people for a period of time.
-So I was suddenly without a job.
+The school that had promised to take me on informed me they could not anymore.
+I was suddenly without a job.

 If you are an educator and are not on Twitter, I strongly suggest you do it.
 It will help you in more ways than can be mentioned.
 How to do it?